learn-co-students/playlister-sinatra-v-000/TUTORIAL.md

      NoMethodError:
        undefined method `join' for #<String:0x007fb93d686c78>
 ```
 We will start to solve this test by adding a new route to our songs model.
-The `'/songs/new' ` route will render the new form to our user.

 ```ruby
 class SongsController < ApplicationController